alexchandler100/MAT_180/colorized/README.md

 ## Theory

-Because of an issue regarding big equations in github markdown, all the theory part is written in Theory.md, and exported in html as Theory.html.
+Because of an issue regarding big equations in github markdown, all the theory part is written in Theory.md, and exported in html as Theory.html (that you can open with your browser).
+We also published the complete version of this report (all sections including theory) online https://clement-w.github.io/colorization-report/.
 This section is an important part of the project as we spent many days to understand and derive all the expressions, in order to have our loss function.
 <!-- #endregion -->

 <!-- #region -->